Daoductrung/Drupal-Flagger-Notify/README.md

 Hi, I'm **Dao Duc Trung**.

 I originally developed this module to solve a specific need for my website, **[ddt.one](https://ddt.one)**: notifying users via email when content they have "flagged" (bookmarked, subscribed, etc.) gets updated.
-While it was built for my personal use case, I believe it provides a solid foundation for anyone needing similar functionality in Drupal 11, so I'm releasing it as open source.
-Use it, fork it, or ignore it—it's up to you!
+While it was built for my personal use case, I believe it provides a solid foundation for anyone needing similar functionality in Drupal 11, so I released it publicly.

 ## Overview